Tsum Valley Trek

 Day 11: Chhokangparo - Nile (3,361m)

 Journey east through quaint villages and a local school, trek over a ridge dotted with chortens, and past Lamagaon (3,202m) through flat fields with expansive crops and a river view of the grand Rachen Gompa (3,240m).
 Hike up to Milarepa's Cave (Piren Phu), where the famous Tibetan Buddhist teacher is said to have meditated.
 The cave is undergoing restoration.
-Cross the Shiar Khola, pass by the hamlets of Phurbe (3,251m) and Pangdun (3,258m) and an unusual round stupa, before reaching the larger village of Chhule (3347m) with a distinctive entrance gate.
-The children here wear traditional Tibetan chubas and there are many yaks in the area.
+Cross the Shiar Khola, pass by the hamlets of Phurbe (3,251m) and Pangdun (3,258m) and an unusual round stupa before reaching the larger village of Chhule (3347m) with a distinctive entrance gate.
+The children here wear traditional Tibetan chubas, and many yaks are in the area.
 Continue upstream to cross the bridge and hike to the Nile (3,361m).
 These villages feature traditional designs with livestock compounds integrated into homes and sheltered verandahs for drying crops.
-However, the cold weather makes staying in people's houses uncomfortable and there is a lack of privacy.
+However, the cold weather makes staying in people's houses uncomfortable, and there needs to be more privacy.

 Day 12: Nile - Mu Gompa (3700m)

 The trail from the Nile gradually rises to reach Mu Gumba, the largest and highest monastery in the Tsum Valley.
-Established in 1895 AD, Mu Gumba is located at an altitude of 3700m and houses important religious texts, including the Kangyur, a life-sized statue of Avalokiteshwara, and images of Guru Padmasambhava and Tara.
+Established in 1895 AD, Mu Gumba is located at an altitude of 3700m.
+It houses important religious texts, including the Kangyur, a life-sized statue of Avalokiteshwara, and images of Guru Padmasambhava and Tara.
 The historic Dephyudonma Gumba is one of the oldest monasteries in the Tsum Valley, located in rugged mountains and reachable by a 2-hour walk from the villages of Chhule and Nile.
-The monastery has a strong connection to the inception of Buddhism in the valley and is run by Lama Serap of Nile Ladrang from the Kangin sect.
+The monastery's founder, Lama Serap of Nile Ladrang from the Kangin sect, has a strong connection to the beginning of Buddhism in the valley.
 There are a few camping sites and drinking water sources available.

 Day 13: Mu Gompa - Rachen Gompa (3,240m)